aminbiography/The-Bits-and-Bytes-of-Computer-Networking/Projects/IPv4-to-IPv6-Transition:-Addressing,-Header-Structure,-and-Tunneling-README.md

 ---

-## Step T3 — Encapsulation and De-encapsulation
+## Step T3 - Encapsulation and De-encapsulation

-IPv6 packets are encapsulated inside IPv4 packets, then restored.
+IPv6 packets are encapsulated inside IPv4 packets and restored at the destination.

 ### Screenshot Evidence